C00kie-/a-story-about-cats/Readme.md

 ![img](./cat.jpeg)

-##  Summer camp: Teaching my mom to code
+##  Summer camp: Teaching my mom to code (and me)

 ### **Goals:**

-- Teach her web development
+- Learn web development
-- Keep her motivated for the coming weeks
+- Keep her/me motivated for the coming weeks
 - Create a positive feedback loop to share/correct code with her
-- Pass time with my mom
+- Pass time with my mom/the coolest part
 - Most important: Have fun!

 ## Steps: